gsoft-inc/wl-squide/docs/guides/use-feature-flags.md

 !!!info
 A key feature of [TanStack Query](https://tanstack.com/query/latest) is its ability to keep the frontend state synchronized with the server state.
 To fully leverage this, whenever the data passed to `useDeferredRegistrations` changes, all deferred registration functions are re-executed.

-Remember to use [useMemo](https://react.dev/reference/react/useMemo) for your deferred registration data and to specify the `$key` option for your navigation items!
+Remember to use [useMemo](https://react.dev/reference/react/useMemo) for your deferred registration data and to specify the `$id` option for your navigation items!
 !!!

 ## Try it :rocket: